14 Indoor Dog Parks to Help Your Pup Get through the Long Winter · Kinship

 The Pack isn’t just an indoor dog park — it’s also a restaurant and bar.
 The indoor park includes a variety of play areas tailored to any pup’s energy level and play preferences, whether they’re a lounger or a jumper.
 Training classes and doggy daycare are also available.

 For humans, the offerings are plentiful, too.
-The Pack’s food menu includes fish tacos, eggrolls, french fries, hand tossed pizza, and much more — not to mention a full drink menu of ciders, beers, sangria, cocktails, and wine.
+The Pack’s food menu includes quesadillas, eggrolls, french fries, hand tossed pizza, and much more — not to mention a full drink menu of ciders, beers, sangria, cocktails, and wine.
 The bar is just outside the park, but if you want to keep a closer eye on your pup, The Pack will deliver drinks to you at the puppy play area.

 Kanine Social — Jacksonville, Florida